10 Best-equipped CNG Cars Under Rs 10 Lakh: Maruti Wagon R, Hyundai Exter, Tata Punch, Maruti Brezza And Others | CarDekho.com

-These Are The 10 Best-equipped CNG Cars That Are Lighter On The Wallet
+These Are The 10 Best-equipped CNG Cars That Are Also Lighter On The Wallet At The Same Time

-While the list appears to be filled with hatchbacks and a couple of micro SUVs, there are a few oddballs in the form of a sub-4m sedan, a subcompact SUV and a crossover SUV each
+While this list appears to be filled with hatchbacks and a couple of micro SUVs, there are a few oddballs in the form of a sub-4m sedan, a subcompact SUV and even a crossover SUV

 The CNG space in the Indian automobile industry has witnessed tremendous action in the last few years thanks to the introduction of new models featuring modern technology and features.
-Not to forget, they are also one of the most fuel-efficient vehicles available today and also provide good performance compared to their predecessors.
-With many options now available under Rs 10 lakh slab, here’s a look at the best-equipped models that you can consider:
+Not to forget, they are also one of the most fuel-efficient vehicles available today and also provide better performance than their predecessors.
+With many options now available under the Rs 10 lakh slab, here’s a look at the best-equipped models that you can consider:

 Maruti Alto K10